maalcjke/pdf_protect_bypass/README.md

 Bypassing the ban on downloading a PDF file by the libraries «pdf.js» and «viewer.js»
 # How to use?
 - Open the page with the required content
+- Turn off the book mode (so that the scroll appears)
 - Press the F12 key and go to the "Console" section
 - Paste the contents of the "bypass.js" file into the console
 - Press Enter